By Toni Carter

 In the following months, Solis started to receive economic relief.
 He received the PPP loan in May 2020, and the EIDL and Fort Bend County Grant in August 2020.
 The financial assistance enabled him to retain previous employees, hire two additional full-time employees and one part-time employee.

-On track with Gov. Abbott's orders, Ruthie’s Tex- Mex is now operating at 50 percent for dine-in service and are following health protocols for serving customers.
+On track with Gov. Abbott's orders, Ruthie’s Tex- Mex small business restaurant is now operating at 50 percent for dine-in service and are following health protocols for serving customers.
 The restaurant is known for their large menu of Tex-Mex favorites and their beef and chicken fajitas.